artkon/node-nextjs-home-library-service/README.md

 ## Running application

+Create `.env` file from `.env.example`

 ```
 npm start
 ```

-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/api/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing